renpy/renpyweb/README.md

 RenPyWeb could be faster.

+Normally your computer runs the game and let it do what it wants until it quits.
+However the browser only gives control to the game to render a single image - and the game needs to give control back as soon as possible, ideally 60 times per second.

+The root issue is that Ren'Py's main loop is strongly recursive, and cannot be interrupted.
+We were able to add specific stop/resume points using the Emterpreter technology, at the cost of performances in Python.

+Fixing it would be ideal, but would require rewriting a lot of Ren'Py.

-Whenever RenPyWeb takes too much time for certain actions, the browser just waits for it at the cost of slightly freezing the game or breaking the audio stream (for audio, a larger buffer/latency was used as a temporary work-around).
+In addition, whenever RenPyWeb takes too much time for certain actions, the browser just waits for it at the cost of slightly freezing the game or breaking the audio stream (for audio, a larger buffer/latency was used as a temporary work-around).

 When we say "certain actions", this can be running background tasks such as sound decoding, image prediction and autosave; or complex